 Les As (Pif Gadget #9, 21/4/1969)

 Also in 1963, he began his most famous series, 'Achille Talon'.
 Soon, Greg would devote all his time as an artist to this character.
 He was involved with the comic adaptations of the 'Tintin' movies 'Le Temple du Soleil' and 'Tintin et le Lac aux Requins'.
-He became literary director of Dargaud publishers in 1975 and began Achille Talon magazine.
-For this magazine, he created among others 'Frère Boudin' (drawn by Claude Marin), 'Jo Nuage' (drawn by Dany) and 'Papa Talon' (drawn by Hachel).
+He became literary director of Dargaud publishers in France in 1975 and launched Achille Talon magazine.
+For this magazine, he created features like 'Frère Boudin' (drawn by Claude Marin), 'Jo Nuage' (drawn by Dany) and 'Papa Talon' (drawn by Hachel).